EverOnward15/branko-s-clinic/README.md

 # Branko's Clinic
 Hosted (live) here: [https://everonward15.github.io/css-service-page/](https://everonward15.github.io/branko-s-clinic/)

-This is a service page of a doctor's clinic website, made for a class assignment.
+This is a multi-page clinic website, made for a class assignment using CSS and HTML.
 It is made to be responsive.